Trees in the forest

 Shopping

 West Yellowstone is home to unique galleries, boutiques, and trading posts.
-The Yellowstone Trading Post Gift Shop, located next door inside the Yellowstone Giant Screen Theatre, offers everything from apparel to unique, handmade collectibles from artisans far and wide.
+The Yellowstone Park Village shop offers everything from apparel to unique, authentic Montana Huckleberry snacks and handmade collectibles from artisans far and wide.

 Man riding bike amongst trees